streamr-dev/streamr-client-javascript/README.md

 Name | Description
 ---- | -----------
-stream    | Stream id to subscribe to authKey   | User key or stream key that authorizes the subscription.
-If defined, overrides the client's `authKey`. partition | Partition number to subscribe to.
+stream    | Stream id to subscribe to apiKey   | User key or stream key that authorizes the subscription.
+If defined, overrides the client's `apiKey`. partition | Partition number to subscribe to.
 Defaults to the default partition (0). resend_all | Set to `true` if you want all the messages for the stream resent from the earliest available message. resend_last | Resend the previous `N` messages.